 For the compulsive shopper, the world can be a dangerous place.
 We are faced with a consumer culture that promotes spending, credit card debt, and “shop till you drop” attitudes.
 Many things are sold in large, oversized fashion, the “super-size me” mentality.
 Everywhere you turn, there is the ability to buy and nowadays, with online and TV shopping, it is easily and always accessible to the consumer.
 No more having to get on the train or in your car and head for the mall.
 You can “shop til you drop” in the privacy of your own home, at any given hour of day or night.

 One of the main problems in treating Oniomania is that, as with eating, you usually can’t totally stop the behavior.
 When shopping gets truly out of hand and has become addictive, psychological intervention is usually the best course of treatment.
 In treatment, the compulsive shopper can learn the underlying symbolic meaning behind the constant need to shop and accumulate “objects” and can learn ways to effectively stop the compulsive buying and not replace this habit with yet another compulsive habit.

-In her book, To Buy or Not to Buy: Why We Overshop and How to Stop (Trumpeter: Boston and London, 2008), Dr. April Lane Benson notes that, “Research confirms what psychologist Paul Wachtel so nicely termed, ‘The Poverty of Affluence’ in his 1983 book of that title.
+In her book, To Buy or Not to Buy: Why We Overshop and How to Stop, Dr. April Lane Benson notes, “Research confirms what psychologist Paul Wachtel so nicely termed, ‘The Poverty of Affluence’ in his 1983 book of that title.
 The more you believe that happiness comes from material wealth, the more likely you are to be depressed, distressed, and anxious – and the less actual well-being you are likely to experience.”